sanudatta11/autolog/README.md

 ## 🌱 Initial Data Configuration

-The application automatically seeds the database with initial users and sample incidents when starting in development mode.
+The application automatically seeds the database with initial users when starting in development mode.
 You can customize this data by editing the JSON files in `backend/data/`:

 - `backend/data/initial-users.json` - Initial user accounts
-- `backend/data/initial-incidents.json` - Sample incidents

 See `backend/data/README.md` for detailed configuration options.